 - Light green / Dark green: Progressively lower risk, with dark green being ASF-free

 If your municipality is Pink or Yellow, you can repopulate, pero you need to verify your zone status with your municipal vet before buying animals.
-Zones change when new outbreaks hit.
+Don't trust a screenshot or a neighbor's word.
+Check the live status the day you plan to buy.
+The state of the industry dashboard carries the latest BAI active-barangay count alongside the map of hotspots, useful for spotting regional flare-ups early.

 The Biosecurity System That Works